 A few of the chemical structures are known as “irrigation efflorescence” which is a component of many weed killers.
 It functions as an organic matter conditioner by binding nutrients from the soil together, thereby reducing their mobility and increasing their solubility.
 This binding and reduction of nutrient concentrations in the soil occur without increasing the acidity of the soil, which can be beneficial for both the weed and the plants.
 However, in addition, it binds the soil to its natural moisture level.

 Weed roots travel relatively short distances from point A to point B. However, soil pores expand significantly as a plant grows.
 In order for weeds to survive, they must travel further up and down the ground’s path.
 As weed killers bind soil particles together, the soil pores are made to open even farther, further expanding the weed seed’s pathway and eventually, the weed’s death chamber.
-That’s why the best weed killers do not leave harmful residues in soil for long periods of time.

 Weed Killer Residue Over Time